maestrow/kb_it/linux/recipes/write-iso-to-usb.md

 /dev/sdd1               1467360 1467360         0 100% /media/vivek/data
 ```

+Another option is to run dmesg command to find out usb device name:

+`$ sudo dmesg`

+## Step 2: Unmount

 `$ sudo umount /media/vivek/data`

 Or

 `$ sudo umount /dev/sdd1`

-Another option is to run dmesg command to find out usb device name:

-`$ sudo dmesg`

-## Step 2: Create a bootable USB stick on Linux
+## Step 3: Create a bootable USB stick on Linux

 `$ sudo dd if=artful-desktop-amd64.iso of=/dev/sdd bs=1M status=progress`

 ## Issue: Progress not shown

-When you write a file to a block device, use dd with oflag=direct.
-This uses O_DIRECT writes, which avoids using your RAM as a writeback cache.
-Note that to get good performance, oflag=direct usually needs a large block size.
+When you write a file to a block device, use dd with `oflag=direct`.
+This uses `O_DIRECT` writes, which avoids using your RAM as a writeback cache.
+Note that to get good performance, `oflag=direct` usually needs a large block size.